Characterizing ultra-low emittance electron beams using structured light fields: Introduction

 Further improvements can be realized if the phase space injection volume and field perturbations are minimised.
 A promising approach here is the plasma photocathode, which combines the well-defined volume achievable by ionisation injection with a separate injection laser with a particle-beam-driven wakefield \cite{Hidding2012}.
 This approach allows the laser intensity used for ionisation injection to be minimised resulting in a low initial momentum spread.
 Additionally, emittance growth is reduced by eliminating the powerful laser driving the wakefield structure and thus the unavoidable field fluctuations introduced by an oscillating driver field.
-Simulations have predicted that an emittance of the order of 1 $\mu$m mrad is feasible \cite{Manahan2017}.
+Simulations have predicted that an emittance of the order of 10 $\mu$m mrad is feasible \cite{LiTransverseColliding2013}.

 The potential performance gains by such a marked reduction in emittance are highly desirable and experiments are underway to explore the development of lower emittance beams.
-Current measurement techniques such as beam focus scanning have shown to be capable of measuring emittances down to $\epsilon_n \approx 0.2$ mm mrad \cite{Weingartner2012a,PhysRevLett.109.064802}.
+Current measurement techniques which are being used for mono and poly-chromatic electron beams such as beam focus scanning have shown to be capable of measuring emittances down to $\epsilon_n \approx 0.2$ mm mrad \cite{Weingartner2012a,PhysRevLett.109.064802}.
 A further improvement of the detection limit using beam focus scanning techniques is conceivable.
 However, their practical realization is quickly becoming challenging for smaller emittances and large setups are required.
+A novel knife-edge based measurement characterization is capable of measuring electron beam emittances down to $0.002$ mm mrad \cite{Ji2019Emittance}, but was limited to mono energetic and low energy ($<$1MeV) electron beams.
 Hence new approaches are needed to characterize the next generation of electron beams.